opendocsg/slw-judgments-backfill/2018_SGCA(I)_1/report.md

 in advance.
 CPIT was only told on 4 December 2015 that the Pledged Shares had been transferred from Prominence Account 20 to Qilin’s Haitong account.
 Upon learning of the 2 December Transaction, Mr Chu of CPIT contacted Ms Suen, who had been acting for Qilin.
 Ms Suen told Mr Chu that Qilin was entitled to transfer the Shares as it had an account with Haitong.
 Mr Chu also contacted Prominence, which confirmed the transactions (Judgment at [25]).
 CPIT took no action on the information.

 40     The lawfulness of the 2 December Transaction turns on the question: Was the 2 December Transaction a disposal of the Pledged Shares (which would have been a breach of cl 5(f), second sentence, unless there had been a default)?
 Or was it a transfer of the Pledged Shares (which would have been permissible under the first sentence of cl 5(f))?
-In submissions below, CPIT cited the remarks of Chan Sek Keong CJ in _Pacrim Investments Ltd v Tan Mui Keow Claire_ [2008] 2 SLR(R) 898 (“ _Pacrim_ ”) at [16], where Chan CJ noted that, in the context of a contractual restriction on the transfer of shares, the meaning of terms such as “sell”, “assign” and “dispose of” depends on the context, the intention of the parties, and the purpose for which the restriction was agreed to or imposed (Judgment at [62]).
+In submissions below, CPIT cited the remarks of Chan Sek Keong CJ in _Pacrim Investments Ltd v Tan Mui Keow Claire_ <span class="citation">[2008] 2 SLR(R) 898</span> (“ _Pacrim_ ”) at [16], where Chan CJ noted that, in the context of a contractual restriction on the transfer of shares, the meaning of terms such as “sell”, “assign” and “dispose of” depends on the context, the intention of the parties, and the purpose for which the restriction was agreed to or imposed (Judgment at [62]).
 That approach was correctly accepted by the Judge (Judgment at [68]).
 His construction of cl 5(f) distinguished between, on one hand, “transferring” and “assigning” – which would be subject to the rights and interest of CPIT (Judgment at [73]) – and the right to dispose of the shares on the other hand (Judgment at [76]).
 For the purposes of the Loan Agreement, a “disposal”, as opposed to a mere “transfer”, is a transaction which would not be subject to CPIT’s rights and interest.
 In other words, a disposal would be a conveyance of full unrestricted ownership which would destroy CPIT’s interest.

 41     It is therefore crucial, in analysing the nature of the 2 December Transaction, to decide what the intention of Qilin was.
 Was Qilin’s intention to acquire full legal and beneficial title to the Pledged Shares, thereby destroying CPIT’s beneficial rights and interest?
 It is Qilin’s intention that is crucial to the question: Was the 2 December Transaction a disposal of the Pledged Shares or a transfer?